 City of El Mirage

 Regional Economic Development Analyst III

 Regional Economic Development Planner II

 The role of the Maricopa Association of Governments (MAG) Economic Development Committee (EDC) is to develop opportunity-specific and action-oriented initiatives that fosters and advances infrastructure in the MAG region, especially transportation infrastructure that would further economic development opportunities.
 The EDC consists of 36 members, which is comprised of 20 MAG member agency elected officials and one representative from the Arizona Department of Transportation appointed by the MAG Regional Council.
 The committee also includes 15 business representatives.

 David Luna, Chair

 Vice President, Achen-Gardner Construction, LLC

-Councilmember, Apache Junction
+Councilmember, City of Apache Junction